janakajain/DataScienceResources/Resources.md

 ---

 ### Websites
-1. Data.world: This is a cool website to find some interesting datasets.
+1. **Data.world**: This is a cool website to find some interesting datasets.
 Check it out [here](https://data.world/).
-2. Kaggle: A website for online machine learning competitions - contains some great datasets, knowledge and resources.
+2. **Kaggle**: A website for online machine learning competitions - contains some great datasets, knowledge and resources.
 Check it out [here](https://www.kaggle.com).